Roopaish/Flutter-RoadMap/README.md

 ),

 // Flexible()
+// Like flexbox of CSS
 // Control how a child of Row or Column or Flex flexes Flexible(
-  fit: FlexFit.tight,
-  child:Text("hello"),
+  fit: FlexFit.tight, // force the child to fill the available space child:Text("hello"),
 )

+// Example of Flexible use case
+Column(
+  children: [
+    Flexible(
+      fit: FlexFit.tight, // takes remaining spaces
+      // flex: 1; by default because of fit property, takes 1/3 part of available space
+      child: Container(
+        height: 100,
+        color: Colors.blue,
+      ),
+    ),
+    Flexible(
+      flex:2, // takes 2/3 part of available space cause total flex = 1+2 = 3
+      fit:FlexFit.loose, // takes width of child
+      // because of loose, the size of Container is equal to size of child
+      // but flex:2; will still be in account which may cause white spaces
+      // if the child is smaller than 2/3 part of available space
+      child: Container(
+        height: 100,
+        color: Colors.red,
+      ),
+    ),
+    Container(
+      // not flexible, so takes the width of its child
+      height: 100,
+      color: Colors.pink,
+    ),
+  ],
+)

 // FittedBox()
 // Scales and positions its child Widget
 // By default it shrinks the child if space is not enough FittedBox(
   child: Text('\$${spendingAmount.toStringAsFixed(0)}'),
 ),

-Expanded()
+// Expanded() is Flexible() with FlexFit.tight,
+Expanded(
+  // can have flex property
+  child: Container(
+    height: 100,
+    color: Colors.blue,
+  ),
+),
 ```

 - Content Containers